Skip to Main Content

 • citations, either forward ("cited by") or backward ("references") in time.

 Caution should be exercised when using keywords to search for patents because patent language is not always aligned with common language.
 Sometimes titles are incredibly nondescript - e.g., "Downhole Tool" or "Valves"; other times, the language selected is more technically or legally slanted than one would normally expect to use in common discussion - e.g., "Method and apparatus of assessing downhole drilling conditions."
 This is because the legal aspects of patents force a rigor on descriptive language that sometimes feels unnatural.
 Thus, using "subject" searches with classification codes is considered a best practice for getting the most comprehensive set of relevant results.
-That said, keyword searching can be useful for identifying a starting point for your classification codes, or for broadening your search beyond the classification codes already found.
+That said, keyword searching can be useful for identifying a starting point for your classification codes, or for broadening or narrowing your search beyond the classification codes already found.

-*US patents prior to 1976 are searchable only by issue date, patent number, and current US classification
+*US patents prior to 1970 are searchable only by issue date, patent number, and current US classification

 Search Strategies